Batch Multi Save

 When saved, format option used is Baseline Standard for maximum compatibility.

-PNG color space and embedded profiles
+PNG color space

 Duplicate file names

 To protect against duplicate file names overwriting one another, files are output to specified folders.
 However, because output files are the file’s base name (name without extension) plus the output format extension added, there remains one situation in which duplicate file names could occur — when input files of different extensions, in the same folder, have the same base name.
 When this circumstance exists, the base name retains the input file extension, which is normally replaced by the output format extension.
-Any output file with two extensions (because the input extension is retained) is not a glitch; it is named this way to prevent duplicate names overwriting one another.
+Any output file with two extensions (because the input extension is retained) is not a glitch; it is named this way to prevent duplicate names overwriting each other.

 Available color profiles

-For the option Convert to profile, the list of profiles from which to choose is complied by searching known locations in the system for .icc/.icm files and extracting the profile name.
+For the option Convert to profile, the list of profiles from which to choose is compiled by searching known locations in the system for .icc/.icm files and extracting the profile name.
 This occurs each time the script is launched.
 The list should include most of the same profiles Photoshop displays in dialogs such as Color Settings, but it doesn’t match exactly.
-If a needed profile does not appear in the list, add the profile to a location both Photoshop and the script look for profiles (below), and relaunch the script.
+If a needed profile does not appear in the list, add the profile to a location both Photoshop and the script look for profiles (below) and relaunch the script.

 Batch Multi Save